-At Blueprints for Recovery, once an individual is accepted into the facility they are usually required to go through a medical detox, therapy and education as part of the entire rehabilitation process.
+At The PAC Program, once an individual is accepted into the facility they are usually required to go through a medical detox, therapy and education as part of the entire rehabilitation process.

 MYTH #8 – ANYONE THAT RELAPSES IS A FAILURE

 Relapse is not uncommon for someone who struggles with drug or alcohol addiction.
 This doesnt mean that you are a failure.
 The important part is to recognize that a relapse happened and get back to treatment.
 Once back in treatment, changes to your recovery plan will likely be made.